New Zealand Women's Ice Hockey League: Roster & import rules

 There are no maximum roster limits in the NZWIHL.
 Players must be 13 years or older to play in the NZWIHL.
 NZWIHL players are broken up into two categories, regional players (New Zealand or Australian citizens) and import players (a citizen of any other country).
 Import players must have a cleared international transfer card (ITC) in order to be eligible to play an NZWIHL game.
 There are no limits on the number of import players allowed on a team's roster, however there is a limit on the number of import players teams are allowed to dress for a game.
 As of 2022, five import players from each team (10 total) are allowed to dress for any one game.
 Players from the Wellington region are provided additional travel supports by the league to play in the NZWIHL, given they do not have a representative team of their own in the league.
-The NZWIHL covers the traveling costs of traveling teams up to 15 skaters, two goaltenders and three staff (20 in total).
-Any additional traveling players or staff need to be financial covered by the teams themselves.
+The NZWIHL covers the travelling costs of travelling teams up to 15 skaters, two goaltenders and three staff (20 in total).
+Any additional travelling players or staff need to be financial covered by the teams themselves.